marshallmarshal/Websites/README.md

 Welcome to my Web Development Portfolio repository.
 This repository showcases websites I have designed and developed for clients, demonstrating my skills in frontend development, backend integration, and database-driven systems.

-⚠️ Source code is not publicly available due to client and hosting considerations.
+# Source code is not publicly available due to client and hosting considerations.
 Screenshots are provided to demonstrate functionality and design.

-👨‍💻 About Me
+# About Me

-I am a Web & App Developer with over 5 years of experience in:
+- I am a Web & App Developer with over 5 years of experience in:

-Responsive Web Design
+-Responsive Web Design

-PHP Backend Development
+- PHP Backend Development

-MySQL Database Integration
+- MySQL Database Integration

-Web Hosting & Deployment
+- Web Hosting & Deployment

-System Integration
+- System Integration

 I have developed multiple production websites and database-driven systems for real clients in Malawi.

-📂 Projects Included
+# Projects Included

 1️⃣ Women Coalition Against Cervical Cancer (WOCACA)

 Description:
 Official website developed for Women Coalition Against Cervical Cancer (WOCACA) — a non-governmental organization focused on cervical cancer awareness, prevention, and advocacy.

-Purpose:
+# Purpose:
 To provide educational resources, promote awareness campaigns, and share organizational updates with the public.

-Technologies Used:
+# Technologies Used:

 HTML5